nicholasmholmes/HackKU_2023/README.md

   ### How do we make a "multiplayer" game work using python?

   First we need to clarify what multiplayer means in this context.
-We are not referring to an online multiplayer game that allows you to conect to other players on a server, but simply a game that requires multiple people or "players" in order to properly function.
+We are not referring to an online multiplayer game that allows you to connect to other players on a server, but simply a game that requires multiple people or "players" in order to properly function.

   With this basic undertsanding, we can get into the process of our game creation!